Morgan Out Island 41

 The Morgan Out Island 41 is a family of American sailboats that was designed by Charley Morgan for cruising and first built in 1971.

 Production

 The design was built by Morgan Yachts in the United States starting in 1970 and running until 1991, with more than 1,450 completed, but it is now out of production.
+At the height of production, Morgan Yachts was producing one OI 41 a day utilizing two assembly lines and cycling the molds during the night.
+At the time the company was employing 400 - 600 employees.

 The series become one of the most commercially successful yacht designs in this size range.
 Nearly half of the production was purchased by yacht charter operators.

 Design

 The Morgan Out Island 41 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
 It has a masthead sloop or optional ketch rig with aluminum spars, a raked stem, a conventional transom, a center cockpit equipped with a ship's wheel for steering and a fixed long or fin keel.

 There are many variations in layout, but the basic design has sleeping accommodation for seven people, with a double "V"-berth in the bow cabin, an L-shaped settee, with a folding table and a straight settee in the main cabin and an aft cabin with a double berth.
 The aft cabin is accessible from the main cabin or from the center cockpit directly, via its own companionway.
 The passageway between the aft cabin and the main cabin has a workbench on the port side and double doors to access the engine room on starboard.
 The galley is located on the starboard side just forward of the forward companionway ladder.
 The galley is L-shaped and is equipped with a two-burner alcohol-fired stove, a 7 cuft icebox and a double sink.
 A navigation station is opposite the galley, on the port side and has a second 10 cuft icebox below it.
 There are two heads, one in the bow cabin on the starboard side and one on the starboard side in the aft cabin, both with showers.
 The below deck trim is teak.

 Ventilation is provided by a total of 14 opening ports, two opening ports on the transom, aft cabin, bow cabin and galley hatches.
 Light for the engine room is provided by a cockpit floor prism port light.

 For sailing the design is equipped with full-length perforated toe-rails that can be used for jib sheeting.
 The cockpit sheeting winches are two-speed.
 There are halyard winches on the main mast and the mizzen mast.
 Both masts are provided with topping lifts.
 The bow is fitted with an anchor roller.